Cloud cost almost never goes down on its own. It has to be managed as a first-class architectural constraint.

 Now: high uncertainty

-CAPEX mindset: Minimize upfront-investment and architecture fixation.
+CAPEX mindset: Minimize capital expense and premature architectural lock-in.

 Growth: stable workload

-Long term: predictable scale
+Long horizon: predictable scale

 Practice